 In addition as a huge amount of our work goes on the researching and sourcing of archive video, film and TV footage, photos, magazines and of course games, so we will keep to the same standards we insisted on for From Bedrooms to Billions, we want to produce something memorable and this is 100% our intention with THE PLAYSTATION REVOLUTION!

-Our plan is to turn the film around and release it for May 2017.
+Our plan is to turn the film around and release it for Christmas 2017.
 From Bedrooms to Billions took more time due to the huge amount of research, contacting and sourcing of archive and interviewees.
 However for THE PLAYSTATION REVOLUTION we have a huge head start on that due to how much work has already been done so we aim to film all our new interviews by end of December 2016 with an intensive post-production of 16 weeks to follow.

 We will keep our backers regularly updated on progress right throughout production of THE PLAYSTATION REVOLUTION providing screen shots, clips and early sequences along the way in our 'Backer Zone' just as we did before.
 This was actually a highlight for us during our previous campaign because we thoroughly enjoyed discussing and sharing sequences in the 'Backer Zone' from the film with our backers.